Facts & figures

 The Wellington region is located in the lower North Island of New Zealand, and is made up of eight district and city council areas.
 These are, in order of largest to smallest population:

 - Lower Hutt City

 - Porirua City

 - Masterton District

 WellingtonNZ is tasked with enhancing prosperity, vibrancy and liveability across the region.

-About 496,000 people live in the Wellington region, which is 10.6% of New Zealand’s population.
-The Wellington region is home to many diverse cultures, with Statistics New Zealand estimating around 25% of the people in Wellington are born overseas.
-Its rich cultural scene makes it as exciting for singles as it is welcoming for families.
+About 527,800 people live in the Wellington region, which is 11% of New Zealand’s population.
+The region is home to many diverse cultures, with Statistics New Zealand estimating around 26.9% of residents being born overseas.

 The population mix consists of: